SYNTHESISE/JellyfinHeads/README.md

 [python3](https://www.python.org/)

 # How to use
-Ensure the path to your Jellyfin database is accurate and then run the server with
+Ensure the path to your Jellyfin database within JellyfinHeads.py is accurate and then run the server with
 >python3 JellyfinHeads.py

 Then open a web browser and navigate to your servers IP address on port 5000.